 I rented a motor scooter for 3,500 GRD/day.
 I rode that back to Souda.
 Tomorrow I plan to go to the Samaria Gorge which is considered one Crete’s main attractions.
 I had a very pleasant hot shower (plenty of hot water thanks to the watermaker) and had an ouzo while watching several people fishing from the pier.
 I walked around a little.
 Souda is nothing special but feels homely and comfortable.
 I found a chandler and bought several spare navigation bulbs and a new rear white light navigational fixture.
 I inquired at a travel agency about how one goes about visiting Samaria.
 They told me that other than joining a tour one has to take the bus at 6:00 AM from Hania to Omalos.
 Then after walking down the gorge you take the boat from Agia Roumeli to Hora Sphakion and then the bus back to Hania.

 I then bought a gyros from a store labeled: “Ovelisterion” (Οβεληστείριον) which means a store that specializes in meat grilled on the spit.
 There are Ovelisteria everywhere in Crete.
 I took the gyros aboard and ate it with pasta and leftover tomato sauce.
-The refrigerator is now on all the time set at +10°C and is working fine with manageable consumption of electricity, which gets replenished by and large by the now-working wind generator.
+The refrigerator was now on all the time set at +10°C and was working fine with manageable consumption of electricity, which gets replenished by and large by the now-working wind generator.
 The fishermen engaged me in conversation.
 They were amazed that I was alone and a Greek.
 I had to excuse myself that I too wanted be social but I was going to bed early as I was visiting Samaria in the morning.
 After politely hearing their tales of visiting Samaria at least 20 years ago and how they were so stiff that they could hardly walk for a month, I retired to the cabin.
 I set the alarm for 5:00 AM and went to bed.

 Wednesday October 1, 1997 Day 55